 Another great self-reliance teachable moment.
 Colt learned how to use a level and must have checked each board in the frame and the joists about five times:

-Construction projects make great homeschooling activities because they not only teach a skill, but can be used as both exercises to increase comprehension and multi-step direction following skills.
+Construction projects like this one, or perhaps giving that unused space in your garage a new look, maybe even turning it into a bedroom, make great homeschooling activities because they not only teach a skill, but can be used as both exercises to increase comprehension and multi-step direction following skills.

 Once the cross section boards were level and securely in place, it was time to cut pieces for joist connectors.
 Brea had absolutely no idea how a floor or foundation was put together or how wood was braced to create a sturdy frame.